wp-plugins/fb-linkedin-resume/readme.txt

 2. A part of the resulting page

 == Changelog ==

+= 2.7.3 =
+* A desktop user-agent was forced when downloading LinkedIn profile.

 = 2.7.2 =
 * LinkedIn links were removed from "header" section